Dorothy Mae Phibbs Nee: Myke

 Dave, Sheila and family

-Dave and Carolyn Schweyer
+Posted by Dave and Carolyn Schweyer on

 Our deepest sympathy for your loss of Dorothy.
 Dave and I enjoyed our happy hour visits with Dorothy and Keith which sometimes lasted several hours listening to stories of their life together.
 Our condolences to the family.
 Neighbour